4C for Children

 African American Chamber of Greater Cincinnati and Northern Kentucky

 The African American Chamber leverages regional partnerships and collaborates with organizations and supplier diversity and inclusion experts to empower businesses to succeed.
 The African American Chamber provides business education series, marketing programs and networking events to help grow local businesses.

 Beech Acres Parenting Center

-Beech Acres connects Greater Cincinnati parents with parenting classes, programs, and resources to help them raise capable, caring and contributing children.
+Beech Acres connects Greater Cincinnati parents with resources to help them raise capable, caring and contributing children.
 Services provided: Child Welfare, Behavioral Health, Parenting Guidance & Support.